vavr-io/vavr/README.md

 It provides persistent collections, functional abstractions for error handling, concurrent programming, pattern matching and much more.

 To stay up to date please follow the [blog](http://blog.vavr.io).

+---

+Developers, please note that the previous version Vavr 0.9 was moved to the branch [v0.9.x](https://github.com/vavr-io/vavr/tree/v0.9.x) and master was replaced with v1.0, which is a complete rewrite.